 Ajō’s verse is a good example of a haiku with a multi-layered structure.
 In English, there are two common approaches to haiku.
 On the one hand, as a 3 line poem, with 5 English syllables in the first line, 7 in the second, and 5 in the third (sometimes called ‘formal haiku’); on the other, as a 3 line poem with a short first line, a longer second line, and a shorter third line, or something in that ballpark (roughly speaking, ‘free haiku’).
 Both are entirely valid approaches.
 Both also stress the use of 3 lines, regardless of formality.

-Japanese haiku, on the other hand, are written in 1 line, not 3.
+Japanese haiku, on the other hand, are written on the page in 1 line, not 3.
 At the same time, poetry in Japan has been composed in patterns of 5 and 7 for at least 1500 years, if not longer, so the rhythm of 5-7-5 can be felt in the haiku, without needing to be visually indicated.
 This also allows for the superimposition of other patterns on top of this, sometimes in synch with the 5-7-5 rhythm, sometimes falling between the established beats.
-Ajō’s verse, for instance, can be re-lineated in English in 3 main ways: 1) As a single line, as in my first translation, following the basic grammar; 2) In three lines, as in my second translation, following the customary rhythm, and kireji; 3) Finally, syntactically Ajō’s verse is made up of two phrases “deep of the daffodil” and “sack of/for sunlight” joined by the particle ‘wa’, indicating that the “daffodil’s depth” is the active subject of the phrase: the “bag” of sunlight.
-It also has the effect of producing a light syntactical pause, which can be expressed by a couplet phrasing;
+Ajō’s verse, for instance, can be re-lineated in English in 3 main ways: 1) As a single line, following how it is written on the page, as in my first translation; 2) In three lines, following the customary rhythm, as in my second translation; 3) Finally, syntactically Ajō’s verse is made up of two phrases “deep of the daffodil” and “sack of/for sunlight” joined by the particle ‘wa’, indicating that the “daffodil’s depth” is the active subject of the phrase: the “bag” of sunlight.
+It also has the effect of producing a light syntactical pause (kire), which can be expressed by a couplet phrasing;

 as for the daffodil’s depths, sunlight's bag